rana430/Mini-Uber-app/README.md

 5- Ride Tracking: Users can track the real-time location of their assigned driver as they approach the pickup location.

 6- Ride Completion: Once the ride is completed, the system calculates the fare and provides an invoice to the user.

+7- Support Ticket: If the user encounter any issues or have questions, open a support ticket.